20hertz/TimeBurn/README.md

 - **`WatchTimerView.swift`**
   - Displays the remaining time, round indicators, and play/pause/reset controls.
   - Background color changes to green/red for active/rest phases.
+  - Also calls `applyAction(...)` for local user actions, ensuring any other running timer is reset on both devices.

 ---